-GnRH release influences the anterior pituitary to release LH in large amounts.
+Abnormal GnRH release in PCOS influences the anterior pituitary to release LH in large amounts.

 FSH levels stay normal or decrease by a small amount.
 These levels would normally increase, however there is LH over FSH dominance, which allows LH to increase in this disorder (estrogen inhibits FSH, but anovulation increases LH).